yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 {{< imgdisplay src="images/cov-application-caas-office.jpg" width="500" >}}

+This is one address Google Maps does not give me a clear position of.
 Although the address is technically correct at Terminal 2, it's not the T2 most of us are familiar with.
 It involves a walk through a carpark and a skybridge.

 This is made harder by the fact the public-facing T2 is now closed during this COVID-crisis.
 I was lost in the deserted area trying to find a way to that office.